-In the article linux kernel crash simulation using kdump, i gave a brief idea as to how to generate a vmcore file during a crash or hangs.
-On this article, i will emphasize on the analysis of a vmcore which has been generated and the tool 'crash' which can be used for advance analysis.
-In a future article, i will elaborate on how to decode the detailed information given with the crash tool.
-Lets see how to use the crash utility first.
+In the article Linux kernel crash simulation using kdump, I gave a brief idea as to how to generate a vmcore file during a crash or hangs.
+On this article, I will emphasize the analysis of a vmcore which has been generated and the tool ‘crash’ which can be used for advanced analysis.
+In a future article, I will elaborate on how to decode the detailed information given with the crash tool.
+Let’s see how to use the crash utility first.

 1.Download the package kernel-debuginfo and kernel-debuginfo-common.
 You will notice a vmlinux file has been created just after the installation under /usr/lib/debug/lib/modules/2.6.32-573.7.1.el6.centos.plus.i686/vmlinux

 yum install kernel-debuginfo kernel-debuginfo-common -y

 2. Now, we will launch the crash utility which can be used for live debugging.
 By default, it will give you the info from the available vmcore.

 3. However, you can specify a specific vmcore file with the following command by mentioning the location of the vmcore